[ Main contents start here ]

 In addition, in order to authenticate online transactions for individual customers, the companies provide the “One-Time Password Card,” giving the user a password that is valid only once per transaction. (the Bank and the Trust Bank also provides this service through a smartphone application.)
 This service greatly reduces the risk of fraudulent transactions by third parties.

-Security measures for corporate customers include the Internet services “BizSTATION” (the Bank) and “the Bank Business Direct” (the Trust Bank) and the provision of the “One-Time Password Card” (the Bank) and the “One-Time Password Token” (the Trust Bank).
+Security measures for corporate customers include the Internet services “BizSTATION” (the Bank) and “the Bank Business Direct” (the Trust Bank) and the provision of the “One-Time Password Card” (the Bank) and the “Transaction Authentication Token” (the Trust Bank).

 Furthermore, MUFG has been implementing various security measures such as suggesting customers to use “Rapport”, a free anti-virus dedicated software to prevent customers' PCs from infecting malware while using our Online Banking.